PASTAplus/content-x/templates/resources/adding-physical-information.md

 ### File size

-On both Windows and Mac computers, file size can be found by right-clicking on the resource and selecting "WINDOWS_PLACEHOLDER" or "Get Info".
+On both Windows and Mac computers, file size can be found by right-clicking on the resource and selecting "Properties" or "Get Info".
 Make sure to record the file size displayed in bytes.

 <img src="/static/images/filesize-mac.png" width="15%">